WTFAcademy/WTF-zk/Languages/en/02_Prime/readme.md

 ---

 # WTF zk Tutorial Lesson 2: Prime Number Basics

-Welcome to the second tutorial of the WTF zk series!
+Welcome to the second lesson of the WTF zk tutorial series!
 In this tutorial, we will explore the basics of prime numbers.
 Prime numbers play a crucial role in cryptography, making it essential to understand them for learning zero-knowledge proofs.

 ## 1. Definition of Prime Numbers